Course fees (2018/19 entry)

 - Enjoy a combination of invaluable practical experience (including a substantial clinical placement) and theoretical learning

-- Look forward to enhanced job opportunities
+- Look forward to enhanced job opportunities in NHS and private clinical physiology

 The course has contributed to the development of my practical skills and theoretical knowledge which has definitely influenced my work as Head of Sports Therapy and Medicine at Everton Ladies Football Club and in my private business as a Sports Therapist.
 It has also opened other doors such as access to PhD opportunities and work as a Clinical Exercise Physiologist within the NHS or private companies.